Alhadis/Coding-Style/README.md

 --------------------------------------------------------------------------------
 Unsurprisingly, many open source projects suffer from an unpredictable mix of US English and traditional English (what the US call "British" English).
 I'm from a Commonwealth nation, and I was taught to use Standard English.
-Therefore, I name all my identifiers using the Queen's English (e.g., `class RGBAColour`).
-I don't care if the language's own standard library uses US English.
-My projects use the spelling I grow up on, and because I'm a pedantic prick, I'll enforce consistent language if I so choose to.
+Therefore, that's what I use when naming my identifiers (e.g., `class RGBColour`).
+I don't care if the language's standard library uses US English - my projects use the spelling I grew up with.
+And because I'm a pedantic prick, I'll enforce consistent language if I choose to.
 You mightn't like it.
 Tough shit.

 If writing "colour" bothers you, spare a thought for those of us forced to write "color" because a language was authored that way.
 Then imagine what it'd be like